openhealthcare/opal/doc/docs/reference/item_service.md

 Returns a clone of the editable fields + consistency token so that we can then update them in isolation elsewhere.

+The copy of item has an _local object.
+This contains the uniqueName used by the object in form fields, and can be used to contain any other variables that you do not want sent back to the server.

 #### Item.save

 Saves attributes to the server.